The Intentional Grandparenting Plan

 Are you planning on writing a Legacy Letter?
 What lessons can you teach to build moral character and faith?
 What family traditions are important and why?

 There’s a lot to think about!
-Instead of reinventing the wheel, download the Faithful Grandparenting Planning Page.
+Instead of reinventing the wheel, download the Faithful Grandparenting Planning Pages.
 Just print the pages back-to-back, making a copy for each child.
 Spend time praying and planning to build a relationship that will last a lifetime!

 If you haven’t purchased a copy of Faithful Grandparenting: Practical Ideas for Connecting the Generations, click HERE to order.